Hemp seeds are the seeds of the hemp plant, Cannabis sativa.

 Hemp seeds are a great protein source, as more than 25% of their total calories are from high-quality protein.

-Bottom Line: Hemp seeds are rich in healthy fats and essential fatty acids.
+Summary Hemp seeds are rich in healthy fats and essential fatty acids.
 They are also a great protein source and contain high amounts of vitamin E, phosphorus, potassium, sodium, magnesium, sulfur, calcium, iron and zinc.

 Additionally, animal studies have shown that hemp seeds or hemp seed oil may reduce blood pressure, decrease the risk of blood clot formation and help the heart recover after a heart attack (10, 11, 12).

-This may have something to do with the balance of omega-6 and omega-3 fatty acids.
+Studies suggest that your immune system depends on the balance of omega-6 and omega-3 fatty acids.

 Hemp seeds are a good source of polyunsaturated and essential fatty acids.
 They have about a 3:1 ratio of omega-6 to omega-3, which is considered in the optimal range.